 Antihistamines can reduce the severity of symptoms and are helpful in controlling associated chronic idiopathic urticaria (CIU), but they may not control the symptoms completely.
 Some authors have used up to 4 times the recommended dose of nonsedating antihistamines to achieve control.

 NSAIDs produce variable responses.
 As treatment, they may be suboptimal because they, along with aspirin, may worsen urticaria and angioedema.
-Indomethacin has not demonstrated efficacy in the treatment of DPU.
+Indomethacin has not demonstrated efficacy in the treatment of delayed pressure urticaria (DPU).

 Combination therapy may decrease disease activity.
-Adjunctive agents that reportedly have been successfully employed in this context include leukotriene antagonists (eg, montelukast and zafirlukast) and H2 -receptor antagonists (eg, famotidine and ranitidine).
+Adjunctive agents that reportedly have been successfully used in this context include leukotriene antagonists (eg, montelukast and zafirlukast) and H2-receptor antagonists (eg, famotidine and ranitidine).

 The goals of pharmacotherapy are to reduce morbidity and to prevent complications.
 Agents used in the management of pressure urticaria include antihistamines, leukotriene antagonists, corticosteroids, and nonsteroidal anti-inflammatory drugs (NSAIDs).